ketor/curvefs-csi/README.md

 1. add label to node
     ```bash
     kubectl label node <nodename> curvefs-csi-controller=enabled
+    # Add the following label for all node that your pod run on
     kubectl label node <nodename> curvefs-csi-node=enabled
     ```
 2. deploy csi driver